canjs/canjs/view/mustache/mustache.md

 Since this makes XHR requests, in a big application with lots of views this could be a performance concern.
-You should create a build step to concat and include all the views in one file for high performance production instances.
-If your using Steal, it will do this automatically at build for you.
+You should create a build step to concatenate and include all of the views in one file for high performance production instances.
+If you are using Steal, it will do this automatically at build for you.

 __Registering Partials__

-You can call `can.Mustache.registerPartial` to register a template you can call from inside mustache.
+You can call `can.Mustache.registerPartial` to register a partial template you can call from inside another Mustache template.

-	can.view.registerView('myTemplate', "MY body lies over {{.}}")
+	can.view.registerView('myTemplate', "My body lies over {{.}}")

 Then later in my view I can do: